fenomas/wasgen/README.md

 To hack on this locally, clone the repo and do `npm i`, then use the `npm` scripts to run or build the local demo.
-If you don't have webpack installed globally, you'll also need to do `npm i -D webpack webpack-cli webpack-dev-server` or similar.
+If you don't have webpack installed globally, you'll also need to install `webpack webpack-cli webpack-dev-server` as dev dependencies, or set up your own build via your preferred bundler/etc.